 Cancellation Policy: Tuition is fully refundable if Pardes is notified of a cancellation more than two weeks prior to the program start date.
 If a cancellation is made within two weeks of the program start date, the $180 is retained by Pardes and can either be held towards a future tuition payment or credited as a donation.
 The remainder of any tuition payments made will be refunded.

-The price for the program does not include accommodations.
+For Seminars that take place in person, the price for the program does not include accommodations.
 Here are some suggestions to suit all budgets.

 The neighborhoods closest to Pardes are Baka, German Colony, Katamon, Talpiot (possible walking distance).
 A bit further away from Pardes, and closer to downtown, are Rehavia, Talbiyeh, Nahlaot.